aimeos/aimeos-docs/src/infrastructure/extend-managers.md

 ## Testing

 All test class must be in the `./<yourext>/lib/custom/tests/` directory using the same directory structure as in `./src/`, e.g. `./<yourext>/lib/custom/tests/MShop/Product/Item/MyprojectTest.php` the `...Test.php` extension is important so PHPUnit will recognize these files as test classes.
-For items, they usually consists of
+For items, they usually consist of

 ```php
 namespace Aimeos\MShop\Product\Item;